12 year old daughter won't go to bed at night, get up in the morning, always late for school

 8. Make sure she has no caffeine in her diet.

-So that's my specific advice, but the most important thing I can say is that you are at a crossroads with your daughter.
+You are at a crossroads with your daughter.
 If you want to drive her away from you, into the arms of some teenage boy and possibly drug use, keep on resenting her.
 However, if you want to use this situation to repair your broken relationship with your daughter and become close for the rest of your lives, here's your opportunity.

 I hear that you are a single mom and exhausted from the effort.
 I hear you work all day and then come home at night to find a child you feel you can't get through to, who doesn't listen to you or respect you.
 Any mom would want to send her child to boot camp and would resent all the effort she has to expend on her child's account.